danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 The answer to those questions will depend on your interests, and what are your pre-existing skills and talents.
 Not that we always immediately recognize where our personal value lies.

-Even having a strong digital literacy, starting out, I had no clues how to go about building a sustainable income online, and spent a lot of effort grinding away and figuring things out the hard way.
+Even having a strong digital literacy, starting out, I had no clues how to go about building a sustainable income online, and spent a lot of effort figuring things out the hard way.

-While there's a lot of educational resources online, much of the content is published with the intent of bringing in sales leads, not necessarily to inform and edify the masses.
-Especially starting out, it can be exceedingly difficult to determine the best places to learn what you need to know.
+While there's a lot of educational resources online, much of the content is published in misguided attempts to rank with shady SEO practices, not to edify the masses.
+Especially in the beginning, it was exceedingly difficult to find the information I needed to know.

 One of the biggest problems people face is all of the time necessary to figure this stuff out.
 Especially if they're not getting paid for the considerable efforts required, during the earliest parts of the learning curve.